olrik-web/snippet-saver/README.md

 This starts your app in development mode, rebuilding assets on file changes.

-## Below are a few screenshots of the UI.
+## Below are a few screenshots of the UI

 ### The front page
 ![Front page](/app/images/Homepage.png)